Are you responsible for copyright compliance? See the Copyright Leadership Certificate online program.

 Permissions and Licenses

-1. Check all licenses for electronic content to determine if any expired at the end of 2017.
+1. Check all licenses for electronic content to determine if any expired at the end of last year or anytime within the current year.
 Do you want to renew expiring licenses or allow them to expire?
-Do you need to take any action to notify the vendor/content owner of your intention to renew or not renew a license?
+Do you need to take any action to notify the vendor/content owner of your intention to renew or not renew a license a specific electronic resource?

 2. Prepare a database of all content your organization has licensed.
-Whether it’s an image to use on a promotional brochure, or content from a large electronic database, include all content in a single searchable database that allows you to quickly and easily locate that content and determine what rights you have in it.
+Whether it's an image to use on a promotional brochure, or content from an electronic journal, include all content in a single searchable database that allows you to quickly and easily locate that content and determine what rights you have in it.
+Consider making this database available for others in your enterprise to use when searching for licensed content.

 3. Generally, the duration of copyright expires at the end of each calendar year.
-Determine if any of the works you want to use are in the public domain in 2018.
+Determine if any of the works you want to use are new to the public domain since the first of January.

-5. Consider your 2018 budget for permissions, licenses and copyright training.
 Consult various people in your organization to gather their needs and preferences.
-Prepare a draft budget and ensure you have the funds you need to meet your copyright needs in 2018.
+Prepare a draft budget and ensure you have the funds you need to meet your copyright and licensing needs in the current fiscal year.

 Education and Awareness

-6. Brainstorm ideas to get the copyright message to your colleagues.
+6. Brainstorm ideas to make your colleagues aware of copyright and licensing issues.
 How about a weekly lunchtime discussion group on copyright issues?
 Include senior management, marketing and information professionals, and lawyers.
 Aim for a diverse group of speakers from authors to photographers to web designers to librarians.
-The discussions can help sensitize your colleagues about copyright rather than being a lecture style format.
+Discussions can help sensitize your colleagues about copyright rather than being a lecture style format.

 Management and Compliance

-8. Develop a written copyright policy or copyright guidelines.
-If you don’t already have one, first determine why you need a copyright policy or guidelines and how you would use them.
-If you have a copyright policy or guidelines, determine whether they’re effective and how you can improve or update them.
+8. Develop a written copyright policy or guidelines, or set of best practices.
+If you don't already have one, first determine why you need a copyright policy and how you would use it.
+If you have a copyright policy or guidelines, determine whether it's effective and how you can improve or update it.
+Perhaps you could create a copyright compliance checklist like this one to ensure you're continually reviewing your important copyright issues.

 Copyright News and Information

 10. Review recent copyright legislation as well as court cases.
 Are there any legislative amendments to your country’s Copyright Act that affect you?
-Or any court cases that interpret the copyright law that relate to your uses of copyright materials?
+Or any court cases that interpret the copyright law relating to your uses of copyright materials?

-11. Try to better understand fair use/fair dealing.
-Is fair use/fair dealing narrow or broad?
+11. Try to better understand fair use or fair dealing.
+Is fair use or fair dealing narrow or broad?
 What research is covered by fair use?
-Create your own checklist to determine what may constitute fair use/fair dealing in your organization.
+Create your own checklist to determine what may constitute fair use or fair dealing in your organization.
+Review specific provisions for libraries, archives and museums — perhaps there are exceptions that would benefit your use of copyright materials.

-12. Create a list of favorite sites and books on copyright so that when you have a copyright issue in 2018, you can quickly consult reliable, helpful copyright resources.
+12. Create a list of favorite sites and books on copyright so that when you have a copyright issue, you can quickly consult reliable, helpful copyright resources.
+Post this list on your intranet to share with colleagues.

-13. Investigate how best to follow copyright issues in 2018.
-Should you sign up for a RSS feed?
-Follow someone on Twitter?
-(Try Copyrightlaws @ Twitter.)
-Participate on a discussion list?
+13. Investigate how best to follow copyright issues and changes in the law and new court cases.
+Have you thought of following someone on Twitter (try @Copyrightlaws)?
+Do you participate on a discussion list?
 There are free and subscription newsletters that may provide timely and relevant news.

 Copyright Symbol and Protection